Final Act Of Trump Era Could Be As Tumultuous As The Preceding Years

 That means that on one hand, allies such as Sen. Lindsey Graham, R-S.C., chairman of the Senate Judiciary Committee, can continue efforts such as their re-investigation of the Russia investigation — as Graham intends to do on Tuesday with former FBI Deputy Director Andrew McCabe, a favorite target of the GOP.
 That will be music to the White House's ears.

 On the other hand, however, Wray and other administration figures enjoy support from senators who'll likely continue to serve in Washington after Trump is gone.
-FBI directors in particular are supposed to get a 10 year-term and Wray is the kind of leader whom Biden might invite to stay on as part of his desire to be seen as a bridge builder with the opposite party.
+FBI directors in particular are supposed to get a 10 year-term, and Wray is the kind of leader whom Biden might invite to stay on as part of his desire to be seen as a bridge builder with the opposite party.

 "If we can decide not to cooperate, then we can decide to cooperate.
 And I believe that this is part of the mandate from the American people.
-They want us to cooperate," Biden said on Saturday.
+They want us to cooperate," Biden said Saturday.

 There's precedent, too: When Obama and Biden were elected in 2008, for example, they asked then-Defense Secretary Robert Gates, a Republican, to stay into their administration.